molgenis/molgenis-service-armadillo/doc/ui.md

 ## Users <a name="users"></a>

 The `Users` page works just as the `Projects` page.
-You can search users by entering (part of) the email address or name of the user into the search box:
+You can search users by entering (part of) their email address or name of the user into the search box:

 ![Search for a user in the Users page](img/ui/admin.png)

 ### Editing users <a name="edit-users"></a>

-Users can just as projects, be edited, **except** for their email addresses.
-This is not only because we cannot ensure all projects are transferred as expected, but also when an email address of a user changes, possibly that user is not working for the same institution anymore and therefore is possibly not allowed to keep their previous project permissions.
+Users can be edited, **except** for their email addresses.
+A reason for this is that when a user's email address changes, that user is possibly not working for the same institution any longer and therefore might not be allowed to access the data anymore.

 ![Editing a user on the Users page](img/ui/edit-user.png)